egreiner/FluentSeq/README.md

 `_sequence = builder.Build();`

-Validations
+Validations:
 - The InitialState must be defined (not null or empty)
 - The InitialState must be configured
-- Every State must have a TriggeredBY(...)
+- Every State must have a TriggeredBy(...)
 - A Sequence must at least have configured two States

 Validation could be disabled
 - completely turn off validation
     `builder.DisableValidation()`